scientific-python/specs/spec-0010/index.md

 - List the most recent version first.
 - Display the release date for each version.
 - Indicate the type of release: minor, patch, pre-, ...
+- Give credit to contributors.
+It’s a good idea to include contributions that are rarely captured by version control systems, e.g., issue and PR triage, thoughtful feedback via comments, community support work, etc.

 ### Types of Changes

 - **Added**: New features.